 So after trying all of these, in 2016 I had the surgery.
 I had a vestibulectomy where they removed a patch of concentrated, overactive nerves and then did a skin graft to smooth the skin over.
 After I was cleared by my GYN surgeon, who said everything looked fine, my hubby and I tried intercourse and it was still incredibly painful.
 Possibly even more-so.
 That year was really depressing for me, because we had gotten our hopes up SO much.

 2016 was my year of failure in regards to healing!
 The surgery didn’t work.
-The pelvic floor PT I found actually DIDN’T treat vaginal pain, they just said they did to keep my business, therapy was rough, etc. But at the end of the year I finally got in to see a vulvodynia specialist and he diagnosed me with a Nickel Allergy and said that could be why the medications burn so badly and why burning is a huge symptom of mine after intercourse.
-I was put on a low-nickel diet and got in to see a different, much better, pelvic floor PT.
+The pelvic floor PT I found actually DIDN’T treat vaginal pain, they just said they did to keep my business, therapy was long road, etc. I promptly left that practice!
+At the end of that year I got in to see a vulvodynia specialist who diagnosed me with a Systemic Nickel Allergy, though doing everything I could to minimize exposure to the allergen didn’t help much (and instead just added HEAPS of stress onto my plate).

-This year I have seen major improvements.
-My skin burns and itches WAY less.
+I have seen major improvements over the past few years, though.
+My skin burns and itches way less.
 My PT and I have been working on relaxation and mindfulness.
-I now have many PT appointments with internal exams that are pain-free, though my most recent GYN appointment with the speculum was still very painful.
+I’ve had many PT appointments with internal exams that are pain-free, though my most recent GYN appointment with the speculum was still very painful.
 I have been put on anxiety medication and have seen major improvements in how I can release tension and not hold it in my pelvic floor.
-And hopefully, within the next few weeks I will get in to see another specialist who can determine if I have a granuloma that is causing a lot of pain (my PT found what she thinks is a granuloma last week).
-And if it is a granuloma, then it can get removed and hopefully will be my last hurdle to jump through!
-(Dec 2017)
+I’ve been in therapy for two years and love the progress I am making with my mental and emotional health.